EleutherAI/lm-evaluation-harness/lm_eval/tasks/med_concepts_qa/README.md

 The questions are categorized into three levels of difficulty: easy, medium, and hard.

-Our benchmark serves as a valuable resource for evaluating the understanding and reasoning of medical concepts by Large Language Models.
+Our benchmark serves as a valuable resource for evaluating the abilities of Large Language Models to interpret medical codes and distinguish between medical concepts.

 ### Citation